JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 to Mr. Franklin.
 “Let us forget what has passed, and go straight on with this business.
 Thanks to you, we know when the paint was dry.
 The next thing to discover is when the paint was last seen without that smear.
-YOU have got a head on your shoulders–and you understand what I mean.”
+_You_ have got a head on your shoulders–and you understand what I mean.”

 Mr. Franklin composed himself, and came back with an effort from Miss Rachel to the matter in hand.